ballerina-platform/module-ballerinax-salesforce/README.md

 #### Create Account

-‘createAccount’ remote function accepts an account record in json as an argument and returns Id of the account created at success.
+`createAccount` remote function accepts an account record in json as an argument and returns Id of the account created at success.

 ```ballerina